jgreathouse9/FDIDTutorial/Vignette.md

 &\text{subject to} \quad \delta_1 = 1
 \end{align*}
 ```
 As per the Augmented DD paper, DD is a least-squares estimator $y_{0t}= \delta_1 + \delta_2\bar{y}_{jt}$ where $\bar{y}$ is the average of the control units.
 In other words, we seek the line which best fits the pre-intervention period of the treated unit, where the predictor is the average of the untreated units and its effect is constrained to be one (or, the pure average of controls) plus some constant.
 This is what's meant above by the standard DD design not being robust to heterogeneous treatment effects.
 Why?
 The parallel trends assumption of DID.
 Under vanilla DID, we presume that an average, and **only** that average, is a suitable counterfactual, plus some constant.
+## Augmented DID
-This is in contrast to the the Augmented DID method, where we do not make these constraints.
-For AUGDID, the parallel trend assumption is that the counterfactual would be the pure average of controls plus some slope adjusted constant.
+This is in contrast to the the Augmented DID method, where we do not make these constraints upon $\delta_1$, which now may be positive or negative.
+For AUGDID, the parallel trend assumption is that the counterfactual would be parallel to the pure average of controls plus some slope adjusted constant.
 Notice how both ADID and DID return model fit statistics and ATTs in dictionaries.
-## Augmented DID
 ```python
   def AUGDID(self, datax, t, t1, t2, y, y1, y2):
     const = np.ones(t)      # t by 1 vector of ones (for intercept)